markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 nano 0001-Makefile-Globally-enable-fall-through-warning.patch
 ~~~

-Note: a035d552a93bb9ef6048733bb9f2a0dc857ff869 this is the patch ID.
-You can replace it with any commit you wan to review.
+Note: a035d552a93bb9ef6048733bb9f2a0dc857ff869.
+This is the patch ID.
+You can replace it with any commit you want to review.

 ## Building and Installing the kernel

 ### Cloning the stable kernel

-Earlier we cloned the mainline kernel.
+Earlier, we cloned the mainline kernel.
 Now we will clone the latest stable version.

-Go to home directory and clone the repo.
+Go to the home directory and clone the repo.

 ~~~
 git clone git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git linux_stable